 Dr. Prudence Gourguechon, Principal

-An expert in motivation, emotion, and irrational individual and group behavior, Dr. Prudy Gourguechon brings decades of experience as a psychiatrist, psychoanalyst and organizational leader to helping clients understand both their own unique psychology and that of the people they’re working with either side by side or across the table.
+Past President of the American Psychoanalytic Association, Prudy Gourguechon is an expert in motivation, emotion, and irrational individual and group behavior.
+She brings decades of experience as a psychiatrist, psychoanalyst and organizational leader to helping clients understand both their own unique psychology and that of the people they’re working with either side by side or across the table.

 Prudy has served as advisor to business leaders during times of succession and transition, marketers and political campaigns and as an investor performance coach.